coryshaw1/saliens-hack/README.md

 # saliens-hack
-Hack for Sailens - Steam Summer Sale 2018's Game
+Hack for Saliens - Steam Summer Sale 2018's Game

 A userscript to for Saliens, the Steam Summer Sale 2018 Game.
 Includes AutoSelect Planet, Invincibility, and InstaKill.